mirayatech/color-contrast-checker/README.md

 # 🎨 Color Contrast Checker ♿

 I've created a color contrast checker using React and TypeScript.
 The purpose of it was to understand how contrast ratios are calculated and to learn more about color luminance, which measures color brightness.
-I followed the [Venngage accessibility guidelines](https://venngage.com/blog/accessible) while building this project, and I got inspiration from the UI at [coolors.co](https://coolors.co/).
+I followed the [Venngage accessibility guidelines](https://venngage.com/blog/accessible) while building this project, and I got inspiration from the UI at [coolors.co](https://coolors.co/).The app is not responsive.
+I mainly focused on the functionalities since I already have plenty of projects that are responsive.

 ## 📦 Technologies